A poster on the goldismoney2 forum says:

 The third factor is the amount of time that we allow the process.
 Hydrogen will appear at the cathode (the negatively charged electrode, where electrons enter the water), and oxygen will appear at the anode (the positively charged electrode).
 In the days of the 3 9 V battery and silver coins method, we would wait until we saw a cloud.
 That we were told were pieces of silver forming in the water and stopping the process soon after that.
 In reality, the cloud created by hydrogen and oxygen microbubbles and meant that the process was in a runaway mode.
 Disconnecting the batteries at that point would, if you were lucky, get you perhaps a five PPM colloidal silver solution.
 It would not keep its strength for very long as the larger particles would quickly collide with and absorb the silver ions.
 A few of us promoted the use of current limiting to prevent the runaway condition.
 Some of us noted that the higher resistance we used, the better results we obtained in both higher PPM and stability.
 Many of us tried every conceivable method of stirring to allow the use of a higher current to speed up the process.
 All of my efforts in this direction failed.
 I could not get around the fact that for a given surface area of silver anode only a certain amount of current was allowed.
 There is a region surrounding the anode called the Nernst diffusion area.
 That is a region that will only allow a specific density of ions to exist before they agglomerate into larger particles.
 So for those of you with your setups for making colloidal silver, try reducing the current and allowing more time and let us know the results.

-It has been some 30 years since I began suggesting the use of current limiting and a laser pointer in making colloidal silver.
-Before that time, the accepted method was using two silver coins, three nine-volt batteries, and a dash of salt.
+It has been some 25 years since I began suggesting using current limiting and a laser pointer in making colloidal silver.
+Before that time, the accepted method was two silver coins, three nine-volt batteries, and a dash of salt.
 A watchful eye to stop the process when it had a yellow tint was essential.
 The trick was to stop the process before the water turned into black gunk.
 At this time, a man who claimed he was a retired oncologist selling vitamin supplements introduced the use of a fish tank bubbler.
-That worked to the extent that it prevented the runaway condition that caused the three nine volts’ problems.
-Electricity cannot flow through an air bubble, so the current path was repeatedly interrupted by the flow of bubbles between the electrodes.
-This guy became very popular and sold many people a kind of subscription for vitamins and made some money.
+That worked to the extent that it prevented the runaway condition that caused the problems with the three nine volts set up.
+Electricity cannot flow through an air bubble, so the current path is constantly interrupted by the flow of bubbles between the electrodes.
+This guy became very popular and sold many people a subscription for vitamins and made some money.
 I understand that he was later arrested and jailed for mail fraud.
-This method is still prevalent as it does work, at least to the extent of preventing the rapid formation of black sludge.
-To give him credit, I think he also told people not to use salt.
-This method was not as quick as the three nine volts, which meant that it took more time, but people didn’t mind so much because they could always watch the bubbles.
+This method is still prevalent as it does work to prevent the rapid formation of black sludge.
+He also told people not to use salt to give him credit.
+This method was not as quick as the three nine volts meant that it took more time, but I guess people didn’t mind so much because they could always watch the bubbles.

 There is a problem with this.
-As there is no current limiting device, i.e., “resistor” in the circuit, the current between bubbles will not be limited.
+As there is no current limiting device, i.e., “resistor” in the circuit, the current during the time between bubbles will not be limited.
 The particles leaving the silver anode will be in relatively large chunks.
-The scattering effect of coherent light causes the laser line formed in the solution.
+The scattering effect of coherent light causes the laser line to form in the solution.
 The amount of light reflected is not directly proportional to the size of the particle.
 For instance, a particle 10 nm in size will only reflect 1/1000 the amount of light as a particle 100 nm in size.
-Therefore, using this method to determine when to stop the process will cause the process to end when a relatively small number of relatively large particles are in solution, which is just the opposite of what we want.